rbghks0126/Kakao-Talk-Clone/README.md

 # Kakao-Talk-Clone

-Simple front-end only clone of a chat application called 'KaKao Talk'.
+Simple front-end, navigatable clone of a chat application called 'KaKao Talk'.

 Made for HTML/CSS practice!
 The index (chat page) looks something like below.